ga-wdi-boston/jquery-ajax-diagnostic/diagnostic.md

 # your answer here
 ```

 Write an AJAX request to create a single donut on the server using JSON.
+Please
+do not use `data = getFormFields(form)` instead write out the data object.

 ```js
 let createDonut = /* your answer here */;